DUNE-DAQ/daqpytools/docs/README.md

 from daqpytools.logging.logger import get_daq_logger
 log = get_daq_logger(...)
 ```
-For developers, see the developer wiki.
+For developers, start with `docs/dev_docs.md` and use the wiki as supplemental context.